Britain's FTSE buoyed by Burberry

 By Sudip Kar-Gupta

-LONDON, April 9 (Reuters) - Britain’s FTSE 100 index rebounded on Thursday as gains for shares in Burberry, driven by speculation of a possible takeover bid, fanned hopes of a broad increase in acquisition activity.
+LONDON, April 9 (Reuters) - Britain’s FTSE 100 index rebounded on Thursday as gains for shares in Burberry on the back bid speculation fanned hopes of a broad increase in takeover activity.

 Bets on how volatile the British pound will be over the next month rose sharply on Thursday, driving the cost of taking out insurance against sharp swings in the currency to multi-year highs.